marado/vampiros/README.md

 vampiros
 ========

-List of books from the "Vampiro" collection that I still don't have
+I once used this repository to track which books from the "vampiro" collection I didn't have.
+I am happy to say I have the complete collection now, so there's nothing to see here on this repo!